bmabsout/Thesis/src/chapters/03_encoding_intentionality_new.typ

 ==== Minimum fulfillment Bounds <def:min_fulfillment_bounds>

-For conjunctive compositions, FPL provides a powerful guarantee about the minimum level of fulfillment for all objectives. @thm:semantic-preservation
+For conjunctive compositions, #abbrv.FPL provides a powerful guarantee about the minimum level of fulfillment for all objectives. @thm:semantic-preservation

 #theorem( title: [Minimum fulfillment Bound])[